ppal4396/phys4015-neural-dynamics/neural coding.md

 ![[firing rate encodes bar orientation in monkey v1.png|400]]

-While the neuron encodes the orientation of the bar, via firing rate, firing rate coding is limited in reaction time allowed.
-That is, if the whole neural system was reading the firing rate of this neuron, by dividing the number of spikes in some time window, that does not leave enough time to react to the stimulus.
+While the neuron seems to encode the orientation of the bar via firing rate, firing rate coding is limited in reaction time allowed.
+That is, if the whole neural system was reading out the firing rate of this neuron by averaging the number of spikes across small time windows, that does not leave enough time to react to the stimulus.

 e.g.,
 - a fly reacts to new stimuli and changes direction within 30 - 40 ms.